rillki/ymt/README.md

 Your will find the binary in the `bin/` folder.
 On Windows you need both the `ymt` binary and the `dll` libraries listed in `libs` folder.
 Put them along side each other.

 ### Note
 `ymt` supports macOS, Linux and Windows 10.
-However, since my Windows 10 build configuration fails to build the `xlsxwriter` utility, that exporting is unavailable.
+However, since my Windows 10 build configuration fails to build the `xlsxwriter` utility, exporting data from database is unavailable.
 Everything else functions as normal.

 ## LICENSE
 All code is licensed under the MIT license.